|

 number of half-wavelengths fit into the length of the string.
 This gives the

-condition (3) condition for standing waves Therefore, from equation 1, the
+condition (3) Therefore, from equation 1, the

 frequencies of the standing waves that can vibrate with appreciable